 Using statistics and insights from a number of charities and official sources, we’re going to delve into some of the financial costs of homelessness and see how these costs only worsen the longer a person remains homeless.

 A document published by the coalition government in 2012 revealed that the government was already spending up to £1 billion a year on homelessness.
 It is likely this number will have risen over the last seven years, purely due to inflation.

 Bearing this initial cost in mind, it equates to £24,000 - £30,000 per person experiencing homelessness, not far off the average annual income for the average UK worker.

-Despite our country’s great wealth, our economy is failing to produce the kind of jobs that ensure everyone can afford to live in a home of their own.
+Despite our country’s wealth, our economy is failing to produce the kind of jobs that ensure everyone can afford to live in a home of their own.
 This forces many to seek some form of financial assistance, but not everyone has the adequate level of support they need.

 Even for the average worker, nominal wages appear to be failing to keep pace with the cost of living, let alone the cost of housing.
-Is it a simple case of people living beyond their means, overspending and going into debt, or is the problem deeper than that?

 Here are some key numbers on two important trends that have been observed in recent years: